 Proof that such street and/or road will be built with minimum environmental damage (see subsection F3 of this section) and within acceptable public safety parameters.

-Such street and road design follows contour lines to preserve the natural character of the land, and are screened with trees or vegetation.
+Such street and road design follows contour lines to preserve the natural character of the land and are screened with trees or vegetation.

 Cutting and filling is minimized and must be stabilized and revegetated to a natural state within the first year of the two (2) year durability time period.
 A stabilization and revegetation plan must be approved by the Planning Commission and City Engineer.